 At the beginning of the six-month period, there was one report awaiting a management decision to allow or disallow questioned costs.
 During the period, no new reports identified any questioned costs or potential refunds.

-No management decision was made on the one open report (see Section 10) during the period.
-Therefore, at the end of the period, there remained one report outstanding with questioned costs and potential refunds which were be identified during the audit followup process.
+However, based on documentation provided by the grant recipient, a management decision was made on the one open report to allow questioned costs totaling \$25,181 and not to seek a refund.
+Therefore, at the end of the period, no reports remained outstanding.
 (See Table I for details.)